 As we move through the seasons with so many unknowns, we will continue to try to offer our most popular programs and events, but restrictions may cause some additional cancellations.
 Some of our events have gone virtual and others have moved outside.
 To stay up to date and explore more options, we recommend that you subscribe to the township email.
 Also, check out the websites for Warminster Free Library, Doylestown Health and the PSU Extension Service (https://extension.psu.edu) as they provide many virtual educational and free webinar programs.
 Please be assured that we will continue to keep the members of the community active, happy and healthy.
 To prevent the spread of coronavirus, and for the protection of yourself, your family and others, please wear a mask while using the park, stay home if you feel ill, wash hands and continue to social distance while visiting township offices and parks and take care to properly dispose of trash.
 We greatly appreciate the continued support of area residents during these challenging times.

 For our events to be successful, we are seeking volunteers who wish to assist.
 No worries about the time commitment – it can be as little as a half hour to multiple hours and on a flexible schedule.
 Let us know if you are interested by contacting the Parks & Rec office at 215-443-5428.
-Please be aware.
+Please be aware that background checks may be required when working with children.

 SAFETY TOWN OPEN FOR BUSINESS: